 Can students studying away from campus register in absentia?

-For continuing students who are studying at least 50 miles away from campus, they may choose to register in absentia.
-In absentia registration reduces the fees that a student is assessed, and students registered in absentia do not have the student health insurance and will only be assessed tuition and the general fee.
-An in absentia registration request form must be submitted online prior to September 4, 2020.
+Continuing students who are studying at least 50 miles away from campus, may choose to register in absentia.
+In absentia registration assesses only the General Fee.
+Students who are registered in absentia will not have access to student health insurance or McKinley services.
+An in absentia registration request form must be submitted online prior to Febrary 5, 2021.

 I normally send students with registration forms to Coble Hall, how do we submit these forms?